-However, the best solution for DVT is a non-surgical process of endovenous laser ablation.
+However, the best solution for DVT is a non-surgical process of Endovenous laser ablation.
 It is a painless and minimally invasive treatment that removes all damaged veins in a single sitting.
-The body automatically re-routes the blood to neighbouring healthier veins.
+The body automatically re-routes the blood to neighboring healthier veins.
 This helps overcome the problem of blood pooling and prevents the formation of blood clots in the deep veins.

 Varicose veins Symptoms, Causes and Advance Treatment